ManiTheProject/Javascript/README.md

-# JavascriptFrameworks
+# Javascript Practice
-Practice for JS Frameworks
+Practice for JS